'I'm not leaving,' Biden says in a fundraising email

 "I'm the Democratic Party’s nominee.
 No one is pushing me out.
 I'm not leaving," the email said.
 "I'm in this race to the end, and WE are going to win this election."

-The email follows a meeting with his campaign staffers where Biden said he is staying in "this race to the end," a person on the call said, speaking on condition of anonymity to describe the private meeting.
+Earlier Wednesday, Biden held a meeting with his campaign staffers and said he is staying in "this race to the end," a person on the call said, speaking on condition of anonymity to describe the private meeting.
 The meeting was one of a series of closed-door conversations he is having to try to reassure Democrats after last week’s disastrous debate led to calls for him to step down.

 House Democrats are nervous